jeremyandrews/Argus-app/memory-bank/progress.md

       - Added coordinator initialization with timeout and graceful error recovery
       - Created getInitializedCoordinator helper for safe coordinator access
       - Ensured proper error propagation with ArticleServiceError types
-      - Added bidirectional state synchronization between databases
+      - ✅ Removed bidirectional state synchronization between databases
-      - Enhanced legacy operation methods with comprehensive error handling
+      - ✅ Simplified to read-only access to legacy database for migration
     - ✅ Fixed Swift 6 actor isolation issues in DatabaseCoordinator integration
     - ✅ Updated MigrationService to use MigrationAwareArticleService
     - ✅ Applied deprecation annotations to SyncManager class and methods: